gloveboxes/Going-Serverless-with-Kotlin-Azure-Functions-SignalR/README.md

 ## Azure SignalR Integration

 There is no Service-Side Azure SignalR SDK.
-To send telemetry from the Event Hub Trigger Azure Function to the Dashboard Web Client you need to call a HTTP Azure Function that is bound to the SignalR service.
+To send telemetry from the Event Hub Trigger Azure Function to the Dashboard Web Client you need to call an HTTP Azure Function that is bound to the SignalR service.
 This SignalR Azure Function then sends the telemetry via SignalR as if the data was coming from a client-side app.

 The flow for Azure SignalR integration is as follows: